uabrc/uabrc.github.io/README.md

 ### Prerequisites

 We are using Visual Studio Code (VSCode) for development with the following extensions installed.
+While VSCode is not required, it can help with automating formatting, linting and Anaconda environment management.
+VSCode may be obtained from [Visual Studio Code](https://code.visualstudio.com/) and documentation is available at [VSCode: Docs](https://code.visualstudio.com/docs).

-VSCode may be obtained from https://code.visualstudio.com/.
-The extensions may be obtained by searching the Extensions Menu in VSCode by pressing `ctrl + shift + x`.
+Several extensions are useful for this project and are listed below.
+Extensions may be obtained by searching the Extensions Menu in VSCode by pressing `ctrl + shift + x`.
+More information on managing extensions is available at [VSCode: Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace).

 - Python [`ms-python.python`] (for Anaconda environment management)
 - Markdown All in One [`yzhang.markdown-all-in-one`]
 - markdownlint [`DavidAnson.vscode-markdownlint`]
 - Prettier - Code formatter [`esbenp.prettier-vscode`]

-Please add the following to your `settings.json` file.
+To make the best use of formatting extensions for this project, please add the following block to your `settings.json` file.
 These changes can be made:

-1. Within the VSCode project file in the `.vscode` folder.
+  1. Within the VSCode project file in the `.vscode` folder, affecting only this project *--OR--*
-2. Globally.
+  2. To the global VSCode settings file, affecting all projects.
 To change the global file, press `ctrl + shift + p` to open the Command Palette, then search for `Preferences: Open Settings (JSON)` and append the following content.

 ```json
   "[html]": {